EmbodiedJosh/Unity-Oculus-Demo/index.md

 The above video tutorial and subsequent text was created in approximately 6 hours, for the purpose of consolidating and converting multiple Unity+Oculus development documentation pages into a video tutorial with only one subsequent page of documentation.
 The following documentation details my process of:

--Creating my first VR app
+* Creating my first VR app
--The documentation I used to create it
+* The documentation I used to create it
--The problems I encountered (and overcame) along the way.
+* The problems I encountered (and overcame) along the way.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.